IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2c-cp4d.md

   title: Using
 ---

-** FIXME ** This page is a work-in-progress, as the final packaging has not yet been fixed.
-It is based on the assumption the beam package will be downloadable from the console, but this could change.

 Installing IBM® Streams Runner for Apache Beam from an installation of IBM Cloud Pak for Data involves downloading and extracting the Streams Runner toolkit, and configuring environment variables.

 ## Before you start